 Collect your kitchen waste (use an old plastic container in the kitchen) and garden waste and use one of the three ways to compost at home:

-2) Buy a compost bin
+- Buy or build a compost bin/heap

 You can make your own compost bin from wood (old pallets are useful), wooden posts and wire mesh lined with thick cardboard or old carpet.
 Cover it with carpet, a wooden lid of black plastic to keep the rain out and heat in - this will help quicken the rotting process.

 Alternatively Gloucestershire County Council have a deal with Get Composting.
 To view the range of bins and accessories visit the website.